-In socket programming, when server and client are connected then client is provided any random port number by operating system to run and generally, we don’t care about it, But in some cases, there may be a firewall on the client side that only allows outgoing connections on certain port numbers.
-So, it is highly probable that the port number provided to client by operating system may have been blocked by client firewall.
+In socket programming, when server and client are connected then the client is provided any random port number by an operating system to run and generally, we don’t care about it, But in some cases, there may be a firewall on the client-side that only allows outgoing connections on certain port numbers.
+So, it is highly probable that the port number provided to the client by the operating system may have been blocked by the client firewall.
 In that case, we need to explicitly or forcefully assign any port number to the client on which it can operate.

-Some protocol like NFS protocol requires client program to run on only certain port number and so in this case, client need to forcefully assigned that port number only as it runs on port number either on 111 or on 2049.
-This can be done using bind() system call with specifying particular port number in client side socket.
+Some protocol like NFS protocol requires the client program to run on only a certain port number and so in this case, the client needs to forcefully assign that port number only as it runs on port number either on 111 or on 2049.
+This can be done using a bind() system call specifying a particular port number in a client-side socket.

 Server Side Program

 Server Created Binded Correctly Listening ...
 Connection Established connection established with IP : 10.32.40.213 and PORT : 12010 Client : Hello